-Trademark / Service Mark Application No. / Registration No. Protection Period / Status 10 PEARLY ค385644 From October 31, 2012, to October 23, 2022, with PTT Retail Management Company Limited (OR's subsidiary) as the owner MOO& MORE 210131298 Under the consideration of the Department of Intellectual Property ก่วยเลี้ยวเรือ อี 181123540 From December 25, 2015, to December 24, 2022, with PTT Retail Management Company Limited (OR's subsidiary) as the owner Ynulas 211124377 From June 7, 2017, to June 8, 2031 ₽€XZI 210134462 Under the consideration of the Department of Intellectual Property C.C.
-210137248 Under the consideration of the Department of Intellectual Property В Ниb 210146070 Under the consideration of the Department of Intellectual Property
+Trademark/ Service Mark Application Number/ Registration Number Protection Period / Status 10 JIMY u14847 Under PTT Retail Management Co.
+Ltd. (a subsidiary company) ownership from November 24, 2000, until November 23, 2030 MOOR 210131298 Under consideration by the Department of Intellectual Property 110-165 211124377 From June 7, 2017, until June 8, 2031 BEXXZI 210134462 Under consideration by the Department of Intellectual Property 210137248 Under consideration by the Department of Intellectual Property ЮHub 210146070 Under consideration by the Department of Intellectual Property

-Trademarks and Service Marks Licensed to OR
+Trademarks and Service Marks Authorized for OR's Use

-OR has obtained the permission to use the trademarks and service marks of other parties under licensing or franchise agreements with them.
-Details of these key trademarks and service marks are as follows:
+OR has been authorized to use certain third-party trademarks and service marks in accordance with licensing or franchising agreements.
+The details are as follows: